Armorine86/Makefile_Template/README.md

 # Makefile_Template
-Generic template for a quick Makefile for 42 projects
+Generic Makefile template for your projects